ristojm/EHFM_uCT_Porosity/README.md

-# uCT-Porosity
+# EHFM_uCT_Porosity
-A tool to calculate porosity of soft scaffold porosity
+A tool to calculate porosity of EHFM porosity